alamingitpailot/imager-viewer/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A Gutenberg block to embed images with few advanced options such as zoom, pin, magnify, map and Pano.
+A Gutenberg block to embed images with a few advanced options such as zoom, pin, magnify, map and Pano.

 == Description ==
 Image Viewer is a versatile WordPress plugin that provides an intuitive and user-friendly interface for viewing images.
 With various customization options and features, including zooming, panning, and fullscreen mode, it offers a seamless and immersive image viewing experience for your website visitors